FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Storm Drain Modeling Guidelines/Chapter 3.rst

        FLAPGATE(JT)CURBHEIGHT(JT)Notes:Multiple Inlets (SWMM_IDEN(JT)) assigned to the same grid cell(SWMM_JT(JT)) constitutes a data error.An Inlet
        (SWMM_IDEN(JT)) assigned to more than one grid cell(SWMM_JT(JT)) constitutes a data error.

-..

 The Table 7 outlines the required data in the SWMMFLO.DAT.

-   **Table 7.
+*Table 7.
-   SWMMFLO.DAT Input File Example**
+SWMMFLO.DAT Input File Example*

 .. list-table::
    :widths: 100
    :header-rows: 0

    * - **SWMMFLO.DAT**